cv works publications / books video-archive

-The book is a transcript of my video Anticapitalist Feminist Struggle and Transnational Solidarity, based on an interview I conducted with the feminist theorist Chandra Talpade Mohanty in Ithaca, New York, in March 2007.
-Our conversation addresses relationships between gender and capitalism, as well as resistance, struggles and strategies for social change.
+The book is a transcript of Jesper Nordahl’s video Anticapitalist Feminist Struggle and Transnational Solidarity, which is based on an interview conducted by the artist with the feminist theorist Chandra Talpade Mohanty in Ithaca, New York, in March 2007.
+The conversation addresses relationships between gender and capitalism, as well as resistance, struggles and strategies for social change.
 Spanning over several decades, these are subjects in which Mohanty is deeply invested, both as an academic and as an activist.
 The book also includes a newly written preface by Mohanty, where she reacts to the interview with her current thoughts.

 Chandra Talpade Mohanty is Distinguished Professor of Women ’s and Gender Studies and Dean’s Professor of the Humanities at Syracuse University in New York.
 She is the author of the essay Under Western Eyes: Feminist Scholarship and Colonial Discourses (boundary 2, 1986).
 She has also written and edited several books, including Feminism Without Borders: Decolonizing Theory, Practicing Solidarity (Duke University Press, 2003); Feminism and War: Confronting U.S. Imperialism, co-edited with Robin Riley and Minnie Bruce Pratt (Zed Press, 2008); and Feminist Freedom Warriors: Genealogies, Justice, Politics, and Hope, co-edited with Linda E. Carty (Haymarket Books, 2018).

 Where to find the book:

 You can also find the book at libraries in Stockholm, Umeå, Uppsala, Linköping, Göteborg, Lund and at Kungl.
 Biblioteket.